lienharj/IlluminationBoard/README.md

 After doing this you can search it in the Board Manager and install it from there.

+Use the firmware from the "old" folder.

 ### V2 REV 2 & 2.1
 As of revision 2 the MCU pinout has been changed.
 It is no longer required to install the above package, as it now works with the standard Arduino MKRZERO package.
+Use the firmware from the "_latest" folder.